Why Christmas Is So Important to God

 The traditions surrounding Christmas stir warm feelings in the hearts of many—young and old alike—all over the Earth.
 Families come together.
 Shoppers go into a frenzy.
-Children await the day they’ll receive their presents.
+Kids await the day they’ll receive their presents.
 There is no other time quite like it.

 The attachment people feel to these days isn’t surprising.
 After all, these traditions have been going on for hundreds of generations.
 Consider the following description in the Bible: “[F]or one cutteth a tree out of the forest, the work of the hands of the workman, with the axe.
 They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not” (Jeremiah 10:3-4).
 That description, clearly describing a Christmas tree, was recorded in the book of Jeremiah hundreds of years before the birth of Christ.